zyc-cver/MV-EQA/README.md

 # MV-EQA: Exercise Quality Assessment in Monocular Video Streaming

-This repository provides the PyTorch implementation of the core method proposed in **MV-EQA**.
+The PyTorch implementation of the core method proposed in **MV-EQA**.
 The release focuses on the main innovation of the paper: view-aware motion representation and retargeting for exercise quality assessment from monocular video streams.

 The code includes the essential model components, pretrained weights, demo inputs, visualization utilities, and scripts for inference, jitter evaluation, and training.